Yougigun/image-search/README.md

 For vector storage and similar image search, I have selected Qdrant, a vector database.
 This choice ensures the system can manage an ever-growing number of images effectively, providing robust and scalable similarity search functionality.

+Additionally, the model(CLIP) responsible for generating embeddings is deployed as an independent service.
+This decoupled architecture enables flexibility in replacing or upgrading the model without affecting the rest of the system.
+If we receive negative feedback from users regarding search results or develop a better-trained model, we can seamlessly switch to the new model by updating the standalone deployment, ensuring continuous improvement in the system’s accuracy and relevance.

 ### Feedback Endpoint:
 To record user feedback securely, I utilize JWT tokens for authentication, ensuring that requests are valid and authorized.